 The reality is, I don’t want the world.
 I just want to have a life that incorporates the world I created – my son.
 I don’t want him to be second best to the 24/7 expectations placed on so many people.
 The early mornings, the breakfast in the car, the breakfast clubs, the rally driving done to make it to work on time, the long shifts – working through your lunch with the reward that you can work through your evening too (and if you’re really lucky you can work through until at least 11pm!) only to be told you’re doing it again tomorrow but that you must be better than yesterday and the next day, you need to basically be superhuman to satisfy their requirements!

 So when times get tough, you feel as though you’re completely on your own and you have no answers only problems (and they are literally multiplying by the day) remember your why.
 Ask yourself, what really drives me?
 Where do I want to be?
 What did I set out to acheive?
 Believe that things can and will get better because you have your own motivation (that is completley personal and tailored to you) to make things better!
 It’s easy when you’re caught up in the hurricane of rubbish to mislay your why, so write it down.
-I’ve done this (I’ve also vlogged about it: Tiger in the ocean – virgin vlogger) so that when I really feel uncertain and pushed to my limits I can refer back to it, recharge, brush of my scraped knee and motivate myself to keep going because my why (and your why) deserves it!!
+I’ve done this and I’ve also created vision boards (but that’s for a different post) so that when I really feel uncertain and pushed to my limits I can refer back to it, recharge, brush of my scraped knee and motivate myself to keep going because my why (and your why) deserves it!!